Professional Cloud DevOps Engineer

 -

-Final review at a cafe.
+Do a final review at a cafe

-- Doutor Odori store (for the mood).
+- Feeling like going to the Doutor Odori store

-- Review incorrect answers from the Official Practice Exam.
+- Review incorrect answers from the Official Practice Exam

-- Review weak topic areas.
+- Review weak areas

-- Review incorrect answers from practice question sets.
+- Review incorrect answers from practice question sets

-- Read through other important articles.
+- Read other important articles

 -

-Leave the cafe at 14:00.
+Leave the cafe at 2:00 PM

 -

-Print the exam confirmation email.
+Print the exam confirmation email

-- Forward the email to my phone app.
+- Forward the email to the app

 -